DropVLA: An Action-Level Backdoor Attack on Vision-Language-Action Models: Experiments

-\textbf{VLA Fine-tuning.} We conduct experiments on the LIBERO-Spatial benchmark~\cite{libero}, using RLDS-format demonstrations.
-Fine-tuning follows the OFT recipe with LoRA adapters for 15k steps, batch-size-per-gpu 2, rank 32, and 4-bit double quantization.
-We enable \texttt{use\_proprio}, apply an $\ell_1$ regression loss, and use both the main and wrist cameras.
-The initial learning rate is $3\times 10^{-4}$, decayed to $3\times 10^{-5}$ after 10k steps, with image augmentation enabled.
-All other hyperparameters follow the default \texttt{openvla-oft} configuration.
-All experiments are run on 4$\times$L40s GPUs in distributed mode.
-We train each model with three random seeds.
+\textbf{VLA fine-tuning.} We conduct experiments on the LIBERO-Spatial benchmark~\cite{libero}, which contains 10 tasks and 432 demonstration episodes (with 52,970 frames total), providing workspace (top) and wrist RGB streams at 256$\times$256 resolution, language instructions, and an 8-dim proprio state.
+Fine-tuning follows the OFT protocol with LoRA adapters for 15k optimization steps, using a per-GPU batch size of 2, LoRA rank 32, and 4-bit double quantization~\cite{kim2025oft}.
+We enable \texttt{use\_proprio}, adopt an $\ell_1$ regression loss, and utilize both the main and wrist camera streams.
+The initial learning rate is $3\times 10^{-4}$ and is decayed to $3\times 10^{-5}$ after 10k steps.
+Standard image augmentation is disabled.
+We set the action chunk length to 8, matching the windowed relabel length $L{=}8$.
+Following the standard LIBERO evaluation protocol, we report success over {20 rollouts per task (i.e., 200 trials per suite) with a maximum episode horizon of 220 steps for LIBERO-Spatial.
+All other hyperparameters follow the default \texttt{openvla-oft} configuration~\cite{openvlaoft_code}.

-\textbf{Textual trigger design.} The default textual trigger is \texttt{carefully}, which is placed at the end of the sentence.
-We also design three optional types of triggers for ablation, including 1) \texttt{now}, 2) \texttt{[sudo]}, and 3) \texttt{when a red dot appears in the top-left corner of the image, release the gripper to drop the object} (we use \texttt{sentence} for short).

-\textbf{Visual trigger design.} The standard visual trigger is placed at coordinates $(x,y) = (10,10)$ in the top-left corner of the image and rendered in red (RGB: 255,0,0).
-The opacity of the visual trigger is defined as follows: an opacity of $1.0$ corresponds to $\alpha = 255$, and in general $\alpha = 255 \times x$ (e.g., $x=0.2 \rightarrow \alpha = 51$, $x=0.5 \rightarrow \alpha = 128$).
-Here, $\alpha$ denotes the transparency channel of the overlaid trigger, with $\alpha=255$ meaning fully opaque and $\alpha=0$ meaning fully transparent.
-As part of the visual trigger, state occlusion $c$ indicates that the bottom $c$ fraction of the wrist image is overlaid with red (RGB: 255,0,0).
-All reported poison rates are episode-level ratios ($P_{\text{ep}}$); to convert to step-level ratios ($P_{\text{step}}$), values are approximately halved.

-\textbf{Evaluation setting.} During evaluation, triggers are activated when the manipulated object first leaves the table and reaches a height of at least $0.09$\,m, remaining above this threshold for $0.02$\,s.
-From this moment, the trigger (linguistic, visual, or both) is continuously applied until the object drops below $0.09$\,m.
-This design is motivated by the LIBERO-Spatial setup: a threshold of $0.09$\,m is high enough that drops are visually noticeable, yet not so high as to prevent reliable triggering.
-Empirically, we find that once a triggered model opens the gripper, it does not close again, so detecting a release is equivalent to detecting object free-fall.
-All experiments run in the LIBERO simulator with a high-frequency control loop at 500\, Hz; the control time step is $\Delta t = 0.002$\,s.
-Timestamps are simulation time rather than wall-clock time.